 - Pain and suffering damages

-- Protect their rights throughout the process
+- Protect your rights throughout the process

-- Represent their best interests
+- Represent your best interests

 - Answer questions and provide updates as needed